Uli-Z/autoPDFtagger/README.md

 ## Overview

-autoPDFtagger is not a document management system.
-Its core philosophy is longevity: important documents should live in a simple, timeless folder structure with clear, human‑readable filenames — independent of any particular program or platform.
-Backups must remain straightforward and understandable, so the project deliberately builds on plain files and standard PDF metadata instead of proprietary archives.

-Old‑school, AI‑assisted: autoPDFtagger enhances classic file management by creating a searchable index for scanned PDFs (OCR/AI‑supported) and by proposing consistent, meaningful filenames.
-With good indexing and naming, files are discoverable in any file browser or OS search — no DMS required.
-And because it works directly with your filesystem and common metadata, it is compatible with any DMS you may choose to use.
+autoPDFtagger is a small CLI that makes plain old folders work like a searchable archive.
+It is not a document management system.
+The tool uses AI to extract and index text from scanned PDFs and to propose clean, consistent filenames and standard PDF metadata.
+With good indexing and naming, you can find files via any file browser or OS search — no proprietary database, no lock‑in.
+Because it writes standard PDF metadata and exports JSON, it stays compatible with any DMS you already use or may adopt later.
+Ideal for personal archives and small offices that want longevity and minimal maintenance.

 ## Key Concepts